 That covers law firms, lawyer agencies, managed legal service companies, online document providers, and a wide range of legal technology start-ups.

-What about the “why should I care” angle?
+Now that the definition is handled, what about the “why should I care” angle?
 Here are five reasons why I think you, Citizen Lawyer, ought to be interested in NewLaw.

-1. It has modern market priorities.
+1. NewLaw has modern market priorities.

 Almost all these players base their operations around “better,” “faster” and “cheaper.”
 I guarantee this is what your current and future clients care about, too.
 And NewLaw is getting to them first.